unisys12/ftpta/src/services/cgc-training.md

 ---
 layout: 'service-template.njk'
 title: 'AKC CGC Training'
-description: 'AKC CGC Class'
+description: 'AKC CGC Group Training Class'
-price: '$225 package of 6 classes'
+price: '$225 package of 6 1hr classes'
 tags: 'services'
 page_title: 'AKC CGC'
 ---

 The AKC Canine Good Citizen class (CGC) follows a _10 Skill Training Program_ that's open to all dogs that focuses on teaching the basics of good manners and obedience, instilling the values of responsible ownership, and strengthening the bond between you and your dog at home and out in the community.
+This package consists of six one hour classes, currently held at our home.

 {{ price }}